Yentl syndrome

 The Yentl syndrome refers to the under-diagnosis of ischemic heart disease (IHD) in women compared to men, as well as the general gender disparity in cardiovascular health research.
 The name is taken from the 1983 film Yentl starring Barbra Streisand in which her character plays the role of a male in order to receive the education she desires.
 The phrase was coined in a 1991 academic paper by Dr. Bernadine Healy titled "The Yentl syndrome", where she condemned the characterization of coronary heart disease as only prevalent in males and called for awareness of gender differences in health.

 Cardiovascular disease (CVD) is the leading cause of death in women worldwide, yet it continues to be under-recognized and under-treated due to a complex interplay of biological, social, and cultural factors.
 Historically, women's health concerns were often dismissed, and although significant improvements have been made, implicit gender biases persist leading to delays in diagnosis and treatment.
 Low awareness further contributes to disparities, as many women underestimate their cardiovascular risk and providers may not consistently view CVD as a primary concern.
 Beyond these systemic issues, biological differences between sexes play an important role.
 There are also female-specific risk factors for cardiovascular disease to consider such as pregnancy complications, early menopause, autoimmune disease, and conditions like PCOS.
-The combination of under-recognition, bias, and sex-specific biology contributes to delayed care and worse outcomes, a disparity often described as Yentl Syndrome.
+The combination of under-recognition, bias, and sex-specific biology contributes to delayed care and worse outcomes, a disparity often described as Yentl Syndrome by researchers such as C. Noel Bairey Merz.